Elkwizard/Hengine/README.md

     index.js:

     // Hengine hello world
-    renderer.textMode = TextMode.CENTER_CENTER; // Text will be drawn relative to its center
+    ui.textMode = TextMode.CENTER_CENTER; // Text will be drawn relative to its center

     intervals.continuous(() => {
-        renderer.draw(Color.BLACK).text(Font.Arial50, "Hello World!", middle); // Draw "Hello World" to the middle of the screen
+        ui.draw(Color.BLACK).text(Font.Arial50, "Hello World!", middle); // Draw "Hello World" to the middle of the screen });
-    });
     ```

 2. Including a script tag pointing to `Hengine/Hengine.js` with the main JavaScript code embedded within.
+Similar to the previous approach, appending `?3d` to the URL will load the engine in 3D Mode.

     ```html
     compactApp.html:

     <script src="https://elkwizard.github.io/Hengine/Hengine.js">
         // Hengine hello world
-        renderer.textMode = TextMode.CENTER_CENTER; // Text will be drawn relative to its center
+        ui.textMode = TextMode.CENTER_CENTER; // Text will be drawn relative to its center

         intervals.continuous(() => {
-            renderer.draw(Color.BLACK).text(Font.Arial50, "Hello World!", middle); // Draw "Hello World" to the middle of the screen
+            ui.draw(Color.BLACK).text(Font.Arial50, "Hello World!", middle); // Draw "Hello World" to the middle of the screen
         });
     </script>
     ```